Real Estate and Land Use

-Susan Hori is the Administrative Partner in the firm's Orange County office and a member of the Real Estate & Land Use Practice Group and Board of Directors.
-Her practice focuses on land use entitlements and regulatory permits for real estate development projects and the resolution of environmental issues affecting real property.
-The hallmark of Ms. Hori's practice is her track record of success in navigating the complex process of multiagency permits and approvals.
+Susan Hori’s practice focuses on land use planning issues, including development entitlements and regulatory permits for real estate development projects and the resolution of environmental issues affecting real property.
+The hallmark of Ms. Hori’s practice is her track record of success in navigating the complex process of multiagency permits and approvals.
 Her clients include landowners, financial institutions, developers and builders in the residential, retail, hotel/resort, and commercial and industrial development industries.

 Ms. Hori represents clients on issues involving state and federal regulations, including the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the California Coastal Act, Section 404 permitting under the Clean Water Act, National Historic Preservation Act compliance and Endangered Species Act permitting, including work on habitat conservation plans.

-Ms. Hori has been repeatedly recognized as a "distinguished land use practitioner" by Chambers and Partners and has been named a Top 25 "Land Use Leader" by the Daily Journal.
+Ms. Hori has been repeatedly recognized as a “distinguished land use practitioner” by Chambers and Partners, has been listed in The Best Lawyers in America since 2005, and has been named a Top 25 “Land Use Leader” by the Daily Journal.

 Prior to entering private practice, Ms. Hori clerked for the Alaska Supreme Court and served as an attorney with the Solicitor’s Office in the Department of the Interior in Washington, D.C., where she represented the U.S. Fish and Wildlife Service.

-Successfully re-entitled over 2,400 acres located adjacent to the Lytle Creek Wash.
+Successfully re-entitled over 2,400 acres located adjacent to the Lytle Creek Wash in San Bernardino County.
 The entitlements included adoption of a new Specific Plan, pre-annexation and development agreement, and certification of the Environmental Impact Review (EIR) for 8,400 residential units and 849,420 square feet of commercial development.

-Represented a developer in obtaining land use entitlements and local, state and federal permits for its master-planned residential development, which includes major infrastructure improvements and new infrastructure construction.
+Represented a developer in obtaining land use entitlements and local, state and federal permits for its master-planned residential development in Orange County, which includes major infrastructure improvements and new infrastructure construction.
 The permits and approvals obtained were from numerous regulatory agencies, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Regional Water Quality Control Board and California Department of Fish and Game.
 The land use entitlements included CEQA compliance, preparation of a program to address the EIR, and a development agreement.